margaret-jihua/national-flag-game/README.md

 4. Set up a result window to display Correct/Wrong, show some info of the flag country, and a close button to go to next quiz
 5. Set up status bar to display hearts, scroes and restart
 6. Add functionality of status bar
-7. Show gameover when player loose all five hearts
+7. Show gameover when player lose all five hearts
+8. Make the result window moveable

 ## Open Source API